ldn-softdev/jtc/Walk-path tutorial.md

 ##
 ### Quantifiers
 By default any search lexeme is going to find only a first match occurrence.
 That is facilitated by a default quantifier `0`.
-If there's a need to find any other match instance (or range of instances) a quantifier must be given.
+If there's a need to find any other match instances (or range of instances) a quantifier must be given.

-Quantifiers may be given in following forms:
+Quantifiers may be given in either of following forms:
 - `n` - search will find `n`th match
 - `n:` - search will find all matches starting from `n`th till the last matched one
 - `:N` - search will find all matches starting from the first (index `0`) till `N`th